Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 You are given a CSV/JSON (whatever you prefer) file and a bunch of images.
 The file contains description of the images (GPS coordinates, the object visible on the image).
-Generate a nice-looking report in PDF, containing the images and descriptions
+Generate a nice-looking report in PDF, containing the images and descriptions.

 **Requirements:**
 * Easy-readable report